BeatUpir/Unity3D-save-audioClip-to-MP3/README.md

 # Unity3D-save-audioClip-to-MP3
 With this package you can save an audioclip to mp3 in unity3d.
-Also plugin can save audioclip to wav and convert wav to mp3 and mp3 to wav.
+Also plugin can save audioclip to wav and convert wav to mp3.

-It works with Windows, Android and IOS(tested).
-And probably on Mac(untested, but should work).
+It works with *Windows, Android and IOS(tested)*.
+And probably on *Mac(untested, but should work)*.

-Lame unity port from here https://github.com/3wz/Lame-For-Unity
+Lame unity port from https://github.com/3wz/Lame-For-Unity

+Wav save script from https://gist.github.com/darktable/2317063

 Usage: